-19.5 Subsurface Wastewater Disposal Systems

-- 19.5.1 All new lots, regardless of size, are subject to subdivision approval by DES. - 19.5.2 Setbacks for septic systems and leaching fields shall be based on soil types in accordance with the standards of the USDA Soil Conservation Service, as follows: - a) 125 feet where the soils data indicate porous sand and gravel with a percolation rate faster than two minutes per inch. - b) 100 feet where the soils data indicate restrictive layers within 18 inches of the natural soil surface.
+- 19.5 Subsurface Wastewater Disposal Systems - 19.5.1 All new lots, regardless of size, are subject to subdivision approval by DES. - 19.5.2 Setbacks for septic systems and leaching fields shall be based on soil types in accordance with the standards of the USDA Soil Conservation Service, as follows: - a) 125 feet where the soils data indicate porous sand and gravel with a percolation rate faster than two minutes per inch. - b) 100 feet where the soils data indicate restrictive layers within 18 inches of the natural soil surface. - c) 100 feet where the soils data indicate the presence of all other types of soils.